Roboy/ravestate/README.md

 ### Running with command line spec

-You can easily run a combination of ravestate modules in a shared context, by listing them as arguments to the `rasta` command, which is installed with ravestate:
+You can easily run a combination of ravestate modules in a shared context, by listing them as arguments to `python3 -m ravestate`:

 ```bash
 python3 -m ravestate \